OutSystems/outsystems-pipeline/README.md

 ## Get In Touch

-Help us improve `outsystems-pipeline` by [letting us know](mailto:cicd.integrations@outsystems.com) about any feedback or questions that you may have.
+Help us improve `outsystems-pipeline` by either [submitting an issue](../issues) with detailed information about the problem you're having or by [sending us an email](mailto:cicd.integrations@outsystems.com) with any feedback or questions that you may have.

 ## Change Log